guswhitten/Waterford-Apartments-Residents-PSA/README.md

 Based on a recent observation of Waterford residents, as many as ***9 out of every 10*** residents failed to flatten their cardboard before recycling it.
 <br>
 Flattening cardboard can reduce its size by up to 85% or more!
+And it takes less than 30 seconds!

 <footer>